Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 1. Local Short Term Rental Laws

-Combine the ongoing STR crackdowns with the industry getting more competitive, and it’s no wonder Airbnb hosts are struggling.
+Combine the ongoing STR crackdowns with the industry getting more competitive, and it’s no wonder why Airbnb hosts are struggling.
 AirDNA data shows that the supply of Airbnb listings in the U.S. alone saw a 23.2% year-over-year increase to 1.38 million listings in September.
-This surge caused a decline in occupancy rates for many hosts, and many ended up shutting down their operations.
+This surge caused a decline in occupancy rates and many hosts ended up shutting down operations.

 2. HOA, Condominium, and Co-op Rules

-Even if your city allows Airbnb, your housing association might not.
-Homeowners’ associations (HOAs), condominium boards, and co-ops often have declarations prohibiting subletting or short term rentals.
-So, before you dive into hosting an Airbnb, review your association’s bylaws or consult directly with the board.
+Some homeowners’ associations (HOAs), condominium boards, and co-ops also have rules on subletting or short term rentals.
+Even if your city allows Airbnb, the local housing association might not.
+So before diving into hosting an Airbnb, review your association’s bylaws or consult directly with the board.
 If you’re renting your residence, ensure you have your landlord’s explicit approval to host.
 Adding a hosting clause to your lease agreement is usually enough.

 3. Profitability

-Airbnb hosts make $924 per month on average, according to fintech lender Earnest.
-However, the average Airbnb income for hosts varies depending on location.
-For instance, in the US, hosts can earn an average of $44,235 annually, significantly higher than their Australian and UK counterparts, who make $27,988 and $22,196, respectively.
+Airbnb hosts can make $1,910 per month on average.
+Hosts may earn anywhere between $200 to $25,000 per month.
+Income widely varies for hosts, depending on location, listing type, and pricing strategy.
+For instance, US-based hosts can earn an average of $44,235 annually.
+This is significantly higher than their Australian and UK counterparts, who respectively make $27,988 and $22,196 per year.

-To calculate your Airbnb income potential and operating costs, use Airbnb calculators online, like AirDNA’s Rentalizer, that provide estimates for your Airbnb unit based on property details and past booking data specific to your location.
+You can calculate your Airbnb income potential and operating costs by using Airbnb calculators online.
+For example, AirDNA’s Rentalizer can provide estimates for your Airbnb unit based on property details and past booking data specific to your location.
 For a hands-on approach, use this formula:

 Average Daily Rate (ADR) x Year-Round Occupancy Rate = Annual Revenue Potential

-Remember to account for significant expenses like utilities, cleaning, maintenance, and the Airbnb fee.
-Airbnb takes 3% of the booking subtotal from hosts.
+Remember to account for significant expenses, such as utilities, cleaning, maintenance, and the Airbnb fee.
+Airbnb takes around 3% of the booking subtotal from hosts.

 4. Startup Costs

-It costs an average of $6,000 to start an Airbnb, though it can be as low as $3,900 or as high as $30,000, depending on your choices and the location of your rental property.
-Furniture usually ranges between $2,000 to $3,000, and professional photography services start at $100.
+Airbnb startup costs are $6,000 on average.
+However, it can also be as low as $3,000 or as high as $30,000, depending on your property type and location.
+Furniture costs usually range between $2,000 to $3,000.
+Professional photography services start at $100.
 Integrating amenities, such as a hot tub or mini-golf course, could range between $8,000 to $25,000.
 You can leverage a credit card to manage these expenses.

 What Are Airbnb Risks for Hosts?

-Property damage, theft, inappropriate guest behavior, and potential squatting are Airbnb risks for hosts when renting Airbnb properties.
-When you host a rental, you’re opening your home to strangers, so you’re vulnerable to potential damages, ranging from minor wear and tear to significant property destruction.
-And unlike traditional long term rentals, Airbnb accommodations are usually furnished, which makes theft more likely to happen.
-If you live in the property, there’s the inherent risk of strangers violating your private space.
-Legal loopholes also allow guests to overstay and claim residency rights, which can trap you in prolonged legal battles.
+When you host a rental, you’re opening your home to strangers.
+So your property is vulnerable to potential damages.
+Unlike traditional long term rentals, Airbnb accommodations are usually furnished.
+This makes theft more likely to happen.
+If you live on the property, there’s the inherent risk of strangers violating your private space.
+Legal loopholes also allow guests to overstay and claim residency rights.
+This can trap you in prolonged legal battles.

 7. Cleaning and Maintenance